IT3038C/IT3038C.github.io/docs/week-4.md

 git status
 ```

 This shows we have both our index.html and app.js files tracked by git.
-Let’s make a change to index.html
+Let's make a change to index.html

 ```html
 <html>